osscie/osscie_official/README.md

 This is the Open-Source Social Continuous-Integration Experiment.
 Our goal is to make a social website under constant improvement, a product of community driven development and democratic choices.
 Our website runs the code shown here, and anyone can modify it.
 Here's how it works:

 * Any user can make changes, improvements, or additions to our code (pull-requests).
-* The community discusses and votes on any changes proposed.
+* The Osscie community discusses and votes on any changes proposed.
-* If people vote in favor of a change, it is automatically pushed into the head, and the website is updated.
+* If users vote in favor of a change, it is automatically pushed into the head, and the website is updated.

 ## Join Osscie